shubham-vandara/image-glimpse/README.md

-# Imagify
+# Image Glimpse

-Imagify is a project that utilizes the Unsplash API to fetch high-quality images for various purposes.
+Image Glimpse is a project that utilizes the Unsplash API to fetch high-quality images for various purposes.

 ## Description

-Imagify is designed to simplify the process of accessing and integrating high-quality images into your projects.
+Image Glimpse is designed to simplify the process of accessing and integrating high-quality images into your projects.
 With just a few lines of code, you can retrieve stunning images from Unsplash's vast library, enhancing the visual appeal of your applications, websites, or any other projects.

 ## Features